willw00/TwitchCrawler/README.md

 ```

 Now you can look at the data in R or Excel or whatever CSV-opening program you want!
+I added an R file to load the CSV file, change the factor values to integers, and create an absolute time based on the day,hour,minute,and second columns.

 Optional: Restart program automatically
 ---------------------